-“You’ve said that ____client issue________ is your priority today.
-However, I notice that _____ clinician priority_____________, and I’m concerned for you.
+- “You’ve said that ____client issue_ is your priority today.
+However, I notice that __ clinician priority_, and I’m concerned for you.
 Would you agree to discussing that first”?

-“If time runs short, I’ll give you some information on ____client issue_____ either with a handout, online education website, class or I’ll refer you to an appropriate resource.
+- “If time runs short, I’ll give you some information on__client issue_ either with a handout, online education website, class or I’ll refer you to an appropriate resource.
 Of course, we can also book another appointment soon, just to discuss your topic.”

 Try one of the following: